up42/docs/source/getting-started/catalog-search.rst

    * - Tab
      - Archive type
      - Description
-   * - Data
+   * - Purchase
      - Long-term archive
      - the complete Pléiades and SPOT 6/7 image collection, regardless of incidence angle or cloud cover.
-   * - Analytics
+   * - Processing
      - Online archive (Living Library)
      - a selection of Pléiades and SPOT 6/7 images that were acquired less than 2 years ago, have an incidence angle of maximum 30 degrees and up to 15% cloud cover (Pléiades) or up to 25% cloud cover (SPOT 6/7).

-Data tab: order images
+Purchase: order images
 ----------------------

-The ordering process via the **Data** tab allows you to easily get Pléiades and SPOT 6/7 satellite images from both the long-term archive and online archive.
+The ordering process based on the *Purchase* category allows you to easily get Pléiades and SPOT 6/7 satellite images from both the long-term archive and online archive.
 The steps are described below.

 1. Go to the `Catalog <https://console.up42.com/catalog>`_, where you can either upload your Area of Interest or draw a new AOI.